sveawebpay/java-integration/index.md

 1. cResponse = WebPay.createOrder().addOrderRows(A).addOrderRows(B).addOrderRows(C) ... .doRequest();
 2. dResponse = WebPay.deliverOrder().addOrderRows(A) ... .doRequest(); // A matches A
 Will result in the order having status
-A: delivered	// found on invoice in dResponse.getInvoiceId()
+A: delivered	// found on invoice # dResponse.getInvoiceId()
 B: undelivered  // may be delivered later
 C: undelivered  // may be delivered later
 ```